The Cat of Bubastes

-The Cat of Bubastes, A Tale of Ancient Egypt is an 1889 historical novel for young people by British author G.A.
+The Cat of Bubastes, A Tale of Ancient Egypt is an 1889 historical novel written for boys by British author G.A.
 Henty.
 It is the story of a young prince who becomes a slave when the Egyptians conquer his people, then is made a fugitive when his master accidentally kills a sacred cat.
 The book was illustrated by John Reinhard Weguelin, a notable Victorian painter.

 Setting

-The novel takes place in the Middle East, particularly in Egypt, on or around 1535 B.C.
+The novel takes place in the Middle East, particularly in Egypt, during the reign of Thotmes III.